 The data shows that in 2017 China’s total consumption of beef and mutton was 7.94 million tons and 4.9 million tons respectively, ranking first and third in the world.
 Despite of this, China’s per capita annual consumption of beef and mutton is far below the world average.
-Wen Tiejun, the dean of Renmin University’s Agriculture school said : “It is not possible to feed everyone so much meat”.
-And that’s true, especially for beefs, which need long feeding cycles, high production costs.
+Wen Tiejun, the dean of Renmin University’s Agriculture school said: “It is not possible to feed everyone so much meat”.
+And that’s true, especially for beef, which needs long feeding cycles, and high production costs.
 The market has been relying on imports to meet the market demand.
 Last year, China imported 700,000 tons of beef worth $3.3 billion, an increase of 20 percent from the previous year, according to the General Administration of Customs.
-The country is on the path to become the second largest beef importer in the world.
-Mr.Wen also added : “But the more you import energy, food and raw materials, the more you have a supply problem like Japan.
+The country is on the path to becoming the second-largest beef importer in the world.
+Mr.Wen also added: “But the more you import energy, food, and raw materials, the more you have a supply problem like Japan.
 Because Japan and South Korea rely so much on imports they have no control over their economies”.
-Despite the Chinese government’s new commitment to reducing meat consumption, it may be difficult to convince the country’s rising middle classes to cut down.
-“China’s consumption of meat is skyrocketing” said Jeremy Haft, an adjunct professor at Georgetown University in Washington DC.
-It is expected that the amount of beef imports will have a net increase of 76% in the next decade according to the latest report released by China Agriculture Group ang the rural ministry on meat sector (2018-2027).
+Despite the Chinese government’s new commitment to reducing meat consumption, it may be difficult to convince the country’s rising middle classes to cut it down.
+“China’s consumption of meat is skyrocketing,” said Jeremy Haft, an adjunct professor at Georgetown University in Washington DC.
+It is expected that the number of beef imports will have a net increase of 76% in the next decade according to the latest report released by China Agriculture Group and the rural ministry on the meat sector (2018-2027).
 How to promote the high-quality development of the domestic beef industry will become a main topic.

-China recently allows imports of beef from EU
+China recently allows imports of beef from the EU

 China International Meat Industry Exhibition

 The 16th China International Meat Industry Exhibition organized by China Meat Association(CMA) and International Meat Secretariat(IMS) will be in China International Exhibition Center, Beijing on Sept.
 20-22, 2018.
-CIMIE is inviting all the counterparts in the meat sector.
-CMA organize each year the China international Meat industry Week, attracting a lot of meat professionals, global meat players as high management from Chinese meat industry.
+CIMIE is inviting all its counterparts to the meat sector.
+CMA organizes each year the China International Meat industry Week, attracting a lot of meat professionals, and global meat players with high management from the Chinese meat industry.
 It provides a platform to support the development of the meat sector.
-By organizing Meat Industry Development Conferences, Country Day Theme Seminars, Match-making Business Talks, and also meat-cutting skill contest. it allows an efficient communication and cooperation for its hundreds meat exhibitors.
-This kind of exhibition could assist meat brand promotion on Chinese market.
+By organizing Meat Industry Development Conferences, Country Day Theme Seminars, Match-making Business Talks, and also meat-cutting skill contests. it allows efficient communication and cooperation for its hundreds of meat exhibitors.
+This kind of exhibition could assist meat brand promotion in the Chinese market.

-China has tried for years to avoid too much imports in order to preserve its independence.
-We can notice that Some big Chinese companies went to buy farms in US, Alibaba (one of china’s leading group) is leveraging Artificial intelligence to help farmer’s activity in China and NetEase has its own pig farm under its company’s building… There is a huge demand for the market, and an unexpected opportunity to enter in the Chinese beef market now.
+China has tried for years to avoid too many imports in order to preserve its independence.
+We can notice that Some big Chinese companies went to buy farms in the US, Alibaba (one of china’s leading groups) is leveraging Artificial intelligence to help farmers’ activity in China and NetEase has its own pig farm under its company’s building… There is a huge demand for the market, and an unexpected opportunity to enter in the Chinese beef market now.
 EU countries have been in embargo but now the opportunity is here.

 We are your local partner

 To enter the Chinese market, to find a local partner will be very helpful to your business.
 Also, you have to increase your brand or company’s online awareness in China.
 Chinese investors or Chinese people in generally are very connected and make a lot of research.
-Having your Chinese website could make the difference and bring an added value.
+Having your Chinese website could make a difference and bring an added value.
 We are your eyes in China.
 GMA can help you to promote your business in China.
 We are a digital marketing agency based in Shanghai and have developed successful projects because we know well China’s market.
-Digital is the key to find the good distributor in China.
+More info can be found in the following article: Full Guide to distribute your products in China.

 We can help you to increase your visibility and push potential buyers to remain loyal to your product or company.
 Our marketing strategy encompass to build awareness of your company’s products.
 It also involves promoting and protecting the brand or company.
 Every message about your company is part of the marketing.
 This includes all social media interactions, customer service, websites, and anything that contains your brand image.
 We are also focused mostly on acquiring customers and driving sales.
 It generally relates to ads campaigns that are carefully written and designed to reach a target audience through various media, including Chinese forums, Kols or influencers.